People living in Syria, Turkey ask for assistance from NWA

 Hussien also works as a media coordinator for Tomorrow’s Dawn Women’s Center.
 According to the Syrian Emergency Task Force’s website, it’s a school in northern Idlib Province that provides education for widows of war and educational courses to secondary students who have not had schooling.

-Rebecca Clendenen grew up in Siloam Springs.
-She’s living in Instanbul right now as a Fulbright Fellow.
+Rebecca Clendenen grew up in Siloam Springs, Ark., and is living in Istanbul, Turkey right now as a Fulbright Fellow.
 When the earthquake hit, her roommate had family members who were hit by the quake.
 Her roommate was on the phone with her sister when the second quake hit.

 The earthquake comes while the political climate is already in turmoil, which Clendenen said is creating more issues for survivors.